 “So I drove away again, called my wife again, and said, ‘I don’t know how I can’t do it.’”

 So it was, folklore may tell the tale, about how fate and a terrible flood teamed up to put one very special 1937 Martin D-28 with herringbone trim in the hands of a certain country-music superstar.

 Special thanks to Kendal Marcy.

-This article originally appeared in VG January 2012 issue.
+This article originally appeared in the January 12 issue of VG.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.

 You can receive more great articles like this in our twice-monthly e-mail newsletter, Vintage Guitar Overdrive, FREE from your friends at Vintage Guitar magazine.
 VG Overdrive also keeps you up-to-date on VG’s exclusive product giveaways!
 CLICK HERE to receive the FREE Vintage Guitar Overdrive.